-- Short Term Operating Reserve (STOR) Utilisation volumes for BM Participants will be dealt with automatically via the BM and will feed into the energy imbalance position via the acceptance of an Offer. - Mode A Frequency Response Energy volumes will be determined in accordance with paragraph 4.1.3.9A of the Connection and Use of System Code. - Frequency Response other than Mode A Frequency Response - Utilisation volumes will be determined in accordance with system frequency and the characteristic of the response service. - Fast Reserve Utilisation volumes for participants within the Balancing Mechanism will be dealt with automatically via the BM and will feed into the energy imbalance position via the acceptance of an Offer.
+- Short Term Operating Reserve (STOR) Utilisation volumes for BM Participants will be dealt with automatically via the BM and will feed into the energy imbalance position via the acceptance of an Offer. - Negative slow reserve (NSR) BM Utilisation volumes for BM Participants will be dealt with automatically via the BM and will feed into the energy imbalance position via the acceptance of an Offer. - Mode A Frequency Response Energy volumes will be determined in accordance with paragraph 4.1.3.9A of the Connection and Use of System Code. - Frequency Response other than Mode A Frequency Response - Utilisation volumes will be determined in accordance with system frequency and the characteristic of the response service. - Fast Reserve Utilisation volumes for participants within the Balancing Mechanism will be dealt with automatically via the BM and will feed into the energy imbalance position via the acceptance of an Offer.

-- Commercial Intertrips Energy volumes as a result of the operation of the commercial intertrip will be calculated in accordance with the relevant Commercial Services Agreement. - Fast De-Load Service (a type of constraint management service) Energy volumes as a result of an instruction to fast de-load will be calculated in accordance with the relevant Commercial Services Agreement. - Maximum Generation Service Utilisation volumes will be calculated in accordance with the CUSC, the relevant Commercial Services Agreement and the methodology contained in Part C of this Statement. - System to Generator Operational Intertripping Utilisation volumes will be calculated in accordance with Part C of this Statement.
-For the avoidance of doubt, where an intertripping scheme is a Category 1 Intertripping Scheme as defined in the CUSC and determined within a generator's Bilateral Connection Agreement, SFsm, will always be 0. - Operational Downward Flexibility Management (ODFM) - Utilisation volumes will be determined in accordance with the characteristic of the service - Dynamic Containment (BM only)
+Commercial Intertrips - Energy volumes as a result of the operation of the commercial intertrip will be calculated in accordance with the relevant Commercial Services Agreement.

+Fast De-Load Service (a type of constraint management service)

+- Energy volumes as a result of an instruction to fast de-load will be calculated in accordance with the relevant Commercial Services Agreement. - Maximum Generation Service Utilisation volumes will be calculated in accordance with the CUSC, the relevant Commercial Services Agreement and the methodology contained in Part C of this Statement. - System to Generator Operational Intertripping Utilisation volumes will be calculated in accordance with Part C of this Statement.
+For the avoidance of doubt, where an intertripping scheme is a Category 1 Intertripping Scheme as defined in the CUSC and determined within a generator's Bilateral Connection Agreement, SFsm, will always be 0. - Operational Downward Flexibility Management (ODFM) - Utilisation volumes will be determined in accordance with the characteristic of the service

+Dynamic Containment (BM only)

-Utilisation volvumes will be determined in accordance with system frequency and the characteristic of the response service.
-Non BM providers will o be calculated under ABSVD
+Utilisation volumes will be determined in accordance with system frequency and the characteristic of the response service.